Pixel 4: Software

 The Pixel 4 ships with Android 10 and Google Camera 7.1.
 The devices feature several features powered by their Pixel Neural Core (the successor to the Pixel Visual Core) and Knowles 8508A audio processor.
 In addition to its existing use for computational photography image processing, they are used by the new Recorder and Live Transcribe apps.
 Recorder is a voice recorder with live transcription, classification and searchable sounds.
 Also the "new" Google Assistant, which contains enhancements to allow for increased client-side recognition of commands that are local to the device (rather than querying Google servers).

+While it originally ran Android 10, the device eventually received updates, ultimately supporting Android versions up to Android 13 before its end-of-life support concluded in October 2022.

-After Google demonstrated astrophotography sample photos, a scene of San Francisco with the moon blown out and the woods underexposed was shown.
-Marc Levoy explained that the difference in light between the moon and woods was too significant, requiring 19 stops of dynamic range which no phone or DSLR camera was currently capable of performing.
+After Google demonstrated astrophotography sample photos, a scene of San Francisco with the Moon blown out and the woods underexposed was shown.
+Marc Levoy explained that the difference in light between the Moon and woods was too significant, requiring 19 stops of dynamic range which no phone or DSLR camera was currently capable of performing.
 He reaffirmed Google's commitment to improving the camera with software updates (a signature of the Pixel line) and said to stay tuned.